 - a.
-The EPA will consider whether a non-certified EMS is a demonstrated equivalent EMS, on a case by case basis. - b.
-To determine if a non-certified EMS is considered a demonstrated equivalent EMS, contact your local EPA regional office. - c.
-A demonstrated equivalent EMS would need to be equal to or substantially comparable to a certified ISO 14001- 2015 EMS in terms of accountability, procedures, documentation and record keeping requirements.
+The EPA will consider whether a non-certified EMS is a demonstrated equivalent EMS, on a case-by-case basis. - b.
+To determine if a non-certified EMS is considered a demonstrated equivalent EMS, contact the EPA's head office. - c.
+A demonstrated equivalent EMS would need to be equal to or substantially comparable to a certified ISO 14001-2015 EMS in terms of accountability, procedures, documentation and record keeping requirements.